Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 Other Pages of Interest:

-This is the world's largest and most detailed web site of shops, restaurants and other businesses serving Bryanston and the northern suburbs of Sandton!
-It is an ideal place for you find the shop you seek and to advertise to well-heeled shoppers.
+This is the world's largest and most detailed web site of shops, restaurants and other businesses serving Sandton and Bryanston!
+It is an ideal place for you find the shop you seek, and to advertise to well-heeled shoppers.

 Kelvin Drive is the central spine of Morningside Manor.
 It has a shopping centre, Morning Glen, now fully revamped, expanded, and open for business.
-Facilities include a Post Office, Postnet, Woolworths food & clothing, Pick 'n Pay supermarket & clothing, Spur, Wimpy, Pizza Perfect, two hairdressers, a bottle store, a Pharmacy, Optician, all ATMs (Capitec, ABSA, FNB, Nedbank, and Standard), huge DIY hardware shop, BP Garage, and tyre repair/replacement.
+Facilities include a Post Office, Postnet, Woolworths food & clothing, Pick 'n Pay supermarket & clothing, Spur, Wimpy, Pizza Perfect, two hairdressers, a bottle store, a Pharmacy, Optician, all ATMs (Capitec, ABSA, FNB, Nedbank, and Standard), huge DIY hardware shop, battery and tyre repair/replacement, and nearby BP Garage.
 Directly opposite there are Medical Rooms and another Pharmacy at Manor Medical Centre.